lisa-pinto/thesis-site/content/post/LCM romeo.md

 &nbsp;

 #### Summary
-• The LCM of two numbers is the minimum amount that fits both of them.
+• The LCM of two numbers is the minimum amount that both numbers fit into.
+(Both numbers are factors of the LCM)